Sometimes it's good to know you have support

 We know how important it is to keep your independent lifestyle when you retire.
 But sometimes, it's also good to know that there's someone nearby you can call on if you need a little support.

-Warden-controlled housing is a type of sheltered housing where a warden or scheme manager lives either on-site or close to the development.
-That means you'll always have someone living nearby if you ever need a bit of help or if there's an emergency.
+Warden-controlled housing is a type of sheltered housing or retirement housing in the UK, where a warden or scheme manager lives either on-site or close to the development.
+With this retirement housing option, you'll always have someone living nearby if you ever need a bit of help or if there's an emergency.

 In many ways, warden-controlled housing is similar to one of our retirement communities.
 In both cases, you'll usually have: